-Although use of patient-controlled analgesia (PCA) reduces the risk of oversedation, The Joint Commission Sentinel Event Alert on safe use of opioids in hospitals cautions:
+Although use of patient-controlled analgesia (PCA) has many benefits, The Joint Commission Sentinel Event Alert on safe use of opioids in hospitals cautions:

 “While opioid use is generally safe for most patients, opioid analgesics may be associated with adverse effects, the most serious effect being respiratory depression, which is generally preceded by sedation.”

 According to Dr. Robert Stoelting (President, Anesthesia Patient Safety Foundation), more than 13 million patients each year receive PCA in the US.
 An estimated 0.16 to 5.2% of these patients will suffer respiratory depression.
 This means that between 20,800 to 676,000 PCA patients will experience opioid-induced respiratory depression.

 To improve opioid safety and patient outcomes, the Anesthesia Patient Safety Foundation recently released recommendations calling for continuous electronic monitoring of oxygenation and ventilation.
 As Dr. Robert Stoelting (President, Anesthesia Patient Safety Foundation) explains:

 “Clinically significant drug-induced respiratory depression (oxygenation and/or ventilation) in the postoperative period remains a serious patient safety risk that continues to be associated with significant morbidity and mortality.”

 To address this issue of opioid-induced respiratory depression and the need for patient monitoring, PPAHS has engaged in numerous initiatives and activities, including:

 - Patient Safety Checklist: Development of a safety checklist regarding use of patient-controlled analgesia.

 - Speaking Engagements: Speaking to students at the invitation of University of Notre Dame, as well as presenting at and participated in conferences andwebinars, including:

 - Crittenden Medical Conference 2012